 - Giving a quiz?
 Grade it with the class and input the grade on-the-spot.

 - Giving presentations?
 Grade it using a rubric on-the-spot.
 Don’t forget to grade the audience as well!

 2. Chunking Grades

 Who said every word has to be graded every time?
-Choose different sections to grade, don’t tell the students until the grading is done and you are discussing the results.
-One example where chunking grades works well is with writing assignments.
+Choose different sections to grade, don’t tell the students until the grading combination is done and you are discussing the results.
+One example where chunking grades work well is with writing assignments.

 - Grade only the thesis, intro paragraph, evidence, signal phrases, body, or conclusion.
 Give them ample feedback on that section and have them review that feedback and take your previous suggestions into account before they turn in the next assignment.
 Then choose a new section to focus on.